88-99/memory-speed-number/README.md

-# Memory Speed Number
+# Memory Speed Numbers

-_Memory Speed Number_ is a mini-game where you memorize randomly displayed numbers.
+_Memory Speed Numbers_ is a mini-game where you memorize randomly displayed numbers.

 ## Installation

-To add the _Memory Speed Number_ package to your project, run the following command:
+To add the _Memory Speed Numbers_ package to your project, run the following command:

 ```
-npm install memory-speed-number
+npm install memory-speed-numbers
 ```

 ## Usage